Chart Color Schemes

 Ormeau (East) - Stapylton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Ormeau (East) - Stapylton's population is approximately 12,180 as of Aug 2025.
-This figure reflects a growth of 1,499 people (14.0%) since the 2021 Census, which reported a population of 10,681 people.
-The change was inferred from the estimated resident population of 11,760 from the ABS as of June 2024 and an additional 287 validated new addresses since the Census date.
-This results in a density ratio of 475 persons per square kilometer, indicating significant space per person and potential room for further development.
-Ormeau (East) - Stapylton's population growth of 14.0% since the 2021 census exceeded the non-metro area average of 8.6%, as well as the national average, positioning it as a growth leader in the region.
-Natural growth contributed approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Ormeau (East) - Stapylton's population is approximately 12,177 as of November 2025.
+This figure represents an increase of 1,496 people from the 2021 Census total of 10,681, indicating a growth rate of 14.0%.
+The change was inferred using the estimated resident population of 11,760 in June 2024 and an additional 286 validated new addresses since the Census date.
+This results in a population density ratio of 475 persons per square kilometer.
+Ormeau (East) - Stapylton's growth rate exceeded that of non-metro areas (8.8%) and the national average, positioning it as a region with significant growth potential.
+Natural growth contributed approximately 37.0% to overall population gains during recent periods, while other factors such as interstate migration and overseas migration also played positive roles.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics anticipate a significant increase in the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to expand by 4,090 persons to 2041 based on the latest population numbers, recording a gain of 30.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied to align with ABS Greater Capital Region projections for each age cohort.
+Future demographic trends suggest a significant population increase in the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to grow by approximately 4,090 persons by 2041 based on current numbers, indicating a total gain of 30.2% over 17 years.

 Frequently Asked Questions - Population